spitfiredd/flask_rest-/README.md

 How to start
 ============

-Set Flask Env viables, on windows, use export on Linux.
+Set Flask CLI Env viables, on windows, use export on Linux.

 ```
 set FLASK_APP=flask_rest_psql_docker.app